by: Thomas Young

 - Set up Google Analytics for your website and learn how to read Google Analytics reports.

 - Develop a list of the top website marketing KPIs to track.

 - Integrate website KPIs into your overall company KPI reports.

-- Schedule web marketing meetings and have your team come prepared.
+- Schedule strategic digital marketing meetings and have your team come prepared.